ViaHero · Updated November 21, 2019

 Dance to reggaeton!

 Reggaeton is incredibly popular in Colombia, and nowhere more so than in Medellin.
 So if your luxurious dinner needs some digesting, spend your last night in Medellin at a reggaeton club dancing off those calories!
 As with most nightlife in Medellin, Parque Lleras is your best bet for finding either a great genre-specific club or a popular favorite like the beloved Discoteca Luxury.
-That being said, your Hero will know all the best spots to go out, so don’t be afraid to ask for recommendations.

 Day 6: Travel to Cartagena and wander through Old Town

-Insider tip: Perched on Colombia’s Caribbean coast, Cartagena is part tropical paradise, part historical monument.
+Perched on Colombia’s Caribbean coast, Cartagena is

 Arrive in Cartagena and get comfy

 The minute you arrive in Cartagena, head to your Airbnb to drop your bags.
 We’d recommend that you stay either within the Old (Walled) City for its wealth of activities and central location, or in La Boquilla for its proximity to the beach.
-Depending on your preferences, your Hero can steer you in the right direction.
+Depending on your preferences, your local trip planner can steer you in the right direction.
 Oh, and if you’re the type, now’s the time to break out those flip-flops!

 Stroll through the Old City